asood-life/baxter-sma/README.md

    </p>
    <h4>3.
 Expanded Task Set</h4>
    <p>
       Currently, our tasks are relatively simple and focused on basic interactions.
 Expanding the range of tasks to include more complex and varied activities such as assembly, cooking, or even medical procedures could provide deeper insights into the capabilities and limitations of reinforcement learning in robotic applications.
-This expansion would also necessitate more sophisticated MDP formulations and reward functions.
    </p>
    <h4>4.
 Human-Robot Collaboration</h4>
    <p>